Prajz/Workify/README.md

 # Workify
-Project for Software Processes and Modelling Coursework.
+Group project for Software Processes and Modelling Coursework.
 Compares data on Spotify listening habits and productivity to help users improve their work habits.

 ## Python Packages
 Install required python packages